 To delete all resources and artifacts created by the enabling script, open the .env file in a text editor

-- For REST APIs where AWS truncates the request and response body, Cequence sets a variable in the body as
+2. For REST APIs where AWS truncates the request and response body, Cequence sets the body as below

-4. The Request and Response body for HTTP APIs are not logged by default in AWS.
-Only below variables are captured and send to UAP Platform
+5. The Request and Response body for HTTP APIs are not logged by default in AWS.
+Only the following variables are captured and sent to the Cequence UAP platform.